 - About ACA

 Healthy Kids Outdoors Act — Reintroduced in Congress on 5/21/14!

 Today’s youth are experiencing less free and unstructured outdoor playtime in nature than previous generations — devoting an average of just four to seven minutes a day in unstructured play time versus an average of seven and one-half hours each day in front of electronic media.
 Our children’s health is declining as obesity and attention deficit disorders are rising.
 Children are experiencing reduced mobility and less range for exploration, including a reduction in walking or riding a bike to school, a growing fear of strangers and nature itself, the dramatic rise in obesity, as well as vitamin D deficiency and other health issues.
 All of these may in part be related to low levels of outdoor activity and a sedentary lifestyle.
-In addition, our military readiness is declining as nearly one in four applicants to the military are rejected due to being overweight or obese.
+In addition, our military readiness is declining as nearly one in four applicants to the military is rejected due to being overweight or obese.
 Those who do not spend time in nature are less likely to protect it — leaving our nation’s vast natural resources at risk.
 And finally, few have recognized the value that alternative and expanded learning environments (such as the outdoors) can have in significantly improving academic achievement in reading, math, and science.

 American Camp Association Position